 - Duration: 30 minutes

-- Applications: Common in small-scale operations.
+- Applications: Similar in small-scale systems of production.

-- High-Temperature Short Time (HTST):
+High-Temperature Short Time (HTST):

 - Temperature: 72°C